First Unit Numbers:

 From 1 January 1972 the batch number was dropped, so the format became, for example:

 The Sprint started to be manufactured at the factory in January 1971 for release in February 1971.
-However, some S4/Sprints were delivered to their new owners in January 1971.
+However, a handful of S4/Sprints were delivered to their new owners in January 1971.

 Earliest VINs for production Sprints (as opposed to S4/Sprints) I am aware of are: